david-ewan-campbell/bowling-challenge/README.md

 - Moving onto more complex function of adding each frame as they're played with a length of 2 rolls per frame.
 Even with referring to a coding example it is a difficult process but gleaning useful reminders such as not to define a constant but use 'let' for a variable whose value needs to change, such as the current Frame.
 - Added test coverage with npx jest --coverage to get more visibility on what is happening with each test

+- Added method to get current frame so code is not repeating itself (DRY)

 Bowling Challenge
 =================